 With AWS Glue Elastic Views, you can use familiar Structured Query Language (SQL) to quickly create a virtual table—a materialized view—from multiple different source data stores.
 AWS Glue Elastic Views copies data from each source data store and creates a replica in a target data store.
 AWS Glue Elastic Views continuously monitors for changes to data in your source data stores and provides updates to the materialized views in your target data stores automatically, ensuring data accessed through the materialized view is always up-to-date.

-AWS Glue Elastic Views supports many AWS databases and data stores, including Amazon DynamoDB, Amazon S3, Amazon Redshift, and Amazon Elasticsearch Service, with support for Amazon RDS, Amazon Aurora, and others to follow.
+AWS Glue Elastic Views supports many AWS databases and data stores, including Amazon DynamoDB, Amazon S3, Amazon Redshift, and Amazon OpenSearch Service (successor to Amazon Elasticsearch Service), with support for Amazon RDS, Amazon Aurora, and others to follow.
 AWS Glue Elastic Views is serverless and scales capacity up or down automatically based on demand, so there’s no infrastructure to manage.
 AWS Glue Elastic Views is available in preview today.

 AWS Glue Elastic Views enables you to create materialized views across many databases and data stores using familiar SQL.
-AWS Glue Elastic Views supports Amazon DynamoDB, Amazon Redshift, Amazon S3, and Amazon Elasticsearch Service, with support for more data stores to follow.
+AWS Glue Elastic Views supports Amazon DynamoDB, Amazon Redshift, Amazon S3, and Amazon OpenSearch Service (successor to Amazon Elasticsearch Service), with support for more data stores to follow.